“When I went away to University at 18 I was hit with...

 We often get asked about how debts get settled early.
 This happens when some money suddenly becomes available to our clients.
 It usually comes from family members, unexpected inheritance, an insurance pay out or a successful payment protection insurance (PPI) claim (find out here how to reclaim PPI for free).

-How does full and final work?
+How do full and final settlement offers work?

 Previously if clients came into some unexpected money, they had to write to each creditor, making individual offers.
 This was a complicated process and clients could find themselves in difficulties, paying too much to clear one debt and not having enough left to clear another.
 There was also always the danger that the creditor could chase what remained of the debt later.

-Our new team
+Our new settlements team

 How much will be written off?